revotechUET/contour-module/README.md

 # vuejs-contour-module
 a contour drawing module written in vuejs

-# development
+# development for vuejs
-run `yarn build -w` for packing files, dependencies and starting watching files
+run `yarn dev:vue` for start watching files and serve on port 3000

-using browser to access index.html files in dist folder to view the result or serve dist folder by using a http server

-# production
+# production for vuejs components
-run `yarn prod` for packing files for production build
+run `yarn prod:vue` for packing files for production build

 this module can also build for angularjs (angular 1.x)

-# development
+# development for angularjs
-run `yarn build-angular -w` for packing files, dependencies and starting watching files
+run `yarn dev:angular` for start packing and watching files and serve on port 3000

-#production
+# production for angularjs components
-run `yarn prod-angular` for packing files for production build
+run `yarn prod:angular` for packing files for production build